-We are pleased to announce the third annual Znaty-Merck Prize for Research by Undergraduates in Biological Engineering.
+We are pleased to announce the fourth annual Znaty-Merck Prize for Research by Undergraduates in Biological Engineering.

 The prize is open to seniors in Course 20 who have engaged in a long-term research effort.